Spectroxx/PDF_workorder_display/README.md

 Install Encode Explorer via `resources/`

 ### License
-*Licensed under the MIT License.
+*Licensed under the GPL-3.0 License.
 See License.txt in the project root for license information.*